wso2/docs-is/en/docs/quick-starts/sso-for-oidc-apps.md

 3. Now, if you navigate to `http://wso2is.local:8080/pickup-manager` and click **Login**, you can see that user has been automatically logged in to this application without being prompted for user credentials.

-You have successfully configured OpenID Connect Single Sign-On for two web applications using WSO2 IS as the identity provider.
+You have successfully configured OpenID Connect single sign-on for two web applications using WSO2 IS as the identity provider.

 ----